mscheltienne/meg-tests/doc/meg-settings.rst

+.. include:: ./links.inc

 MEG settings
 ============

+The MEG's settings can be edited on the acquisition software on the DACQ computer.
+The sampling rate, the channel selection and the internal active shielding can be edited directly on the GUI.

 Sampling rate
 -------------

-The MEG default sampling rate is 1 kHz, but it can be changed to [...].
+The MEG default sampling rate is 1 kHz, but it can be changed to 2 kHz, 3 kHz, 4 kHz or 5 kHz.
+In practice, there is no reason to increase the sampling rate (which will also increase the file size) except if an analogical signal requiring this sampling rate is measured on the miscellaneous channels.

 Channel selection
 -----------------